fred-drake/container-digest/README.md

 A Go application that reads a TOML file containing Docker container information and returns the SHA256 digests of those containers, along with their tags and architectures.

+I use this to declaratively configure my container images in my Nix configurations.

 ## Features

 - Reads container information from a TOML configuration file